Enrolling Britney Spears

 ABOUT THE AUTHOR

 h. is a writer from Magical Higley AZ, by way of Phoenix and Los Angeles.
 He received an MFA in Creative Writing from Antioch University Los Angeles and a BA in English Literature from Arizona State University.
-He has written for outlets including Discover Pods, Drunk Monkeys, Modest Proposal, and Soy Not Oi, and he works as an editor at Meow Meow Pow Pow and Screenshot Lit.
+His writing has appeared in Discover Pods, Drunk Monkeys, Modest Proposal, and Wrongdoing Magazine, and he serves as an editor for Meow Meow Pow Pow and Screenshot Lit.
+His column "As If An Occult Hand," examining the hidden within pop culture, urban myth and obscure media, can be found here at Cultural Daily.
 More info at HubUnofficial.com.